 - Advocate on your behalf

 - Fight to get you a fair settlement or award

 Contact a Largo Side-Impact Collision Attorney for a Free Case Evaluation

 If you were injured or a loved one was killed in a side-impact collision, a Largo side-impact collision lawyer from Distasio Law Firm can help you understand your legal options and pursue financial compensation for damages.

 It is important to remember that you must file your claim before the legal deadline.
-Florida personal injury claims are typically subject to a four-year statute of limitations, per Florida Statute § 95.11(3)(a).
+Florida personal injury claims are typically subject to a two-year statute of limitations, per Florida Statute § 95.11(3)(a).
 Wrongful death claims are typically subject to a two-year statute of limitations, per Florida Statute § 95.11(4)(d).